architect-team/arcctl/src/environments/README.md

-Most developer's first exposure to environments is via ephemeral environments – short lived environments that will automatically clean themselves up when the process is killed.
+Most developer's first exposure to environments is via ephemeral environments – short lived environments that will automatically clean themselves up when the process that created the environment is killed.
 These are perfect for everyday usage and quick tests of new code changes.

 Creating ephemeral environments is simple using the `arcctl up` command.
 You can specify one or more [components](../components/) to include in the environment via tag or local path,